|

 Pittsburgh.
 I am a computer scientist,

-writer, and musician who is presently a private consultant.
-Somewhat to my
+writer, and musician who is presently an independent consultant.
+As a

-special combination of computer, logical, and communications skills.
+special combination of computer, logic, mathematics, and communications skills.

 I was born and reared in